 The main projects undertaken during the year include:

-- £1.93m on the completion of the building of a new crematorium. - £7.21m on the purchase and development of affordable housing properties. - £15.44m on capital improvements and replacements of major components for the Council's Housing stock.
+- £3.03m on the purchase and development of affordable housing properties. - £37.8m on capital improvements and replacements of major components for the Council's Housing stock. - £2.39m on a land purchase in the General Fund.